DrAdrianDC/Portfolio-for-Data-Science/Project-5- Image Classification/README.md

 - Better Performance with Limited Data
 - Easier Model Convergence
 - Improved Accuracy

+#### Why Convolutional Neural Networks (CNNs)?

+Convolutional Neural Networks (CNNs) are a powerful tool for image classification tasks, offering several advantages:
+Advantages of CNNs for Image Recognition

+  -  Feature Extraction: CNNs automatically learn and extract relevant features from images, which makes them highly effective for tasks involving complex visual patterns.
+  -  Flexibility: Custom CNNs can be tailored to specific datasets and tasks, allowing for optimization of the architecture to meet the unique requirements of the project.
+ - End-to-End Learning: CNNs can learn to classify images directly from raw pixel data, simplifying the pipeline and potentially improving performance.

 ##### Main Objective
 Compare Image Classification Techniques: Evaluate the effectiveness of Transfer Learning, Custom CNNs, and XGBoost with pre-trained CNN features to enhance the accuracy of image classification.